GunjanKadu/Spring-Security-BoilerPlate/README.md

 <li>
 Create a Custom UserDetailsService as defined in the security config implementing the UserDetailsService Interface.</li>
-<li>We also need to overide an method loadUserByUsername which return an UserDetails instance and pass the user returned from our UserRepository to the CustomUserDetailsClass</li>
+<li>We also need to Override an method loadUserByUsername which return an UserDetails instance and pass the user returned from our UserRepository to the CustomUserDetailsClass</li>

     @Service